LSBF is recognised as a global centre of excellence for business management and finance, with high-quality academic partners and corporate networks.

 Step by step guide on how to apply for courses at LSBF.

-We have places available now and throughout Clearing, with courses available in business, marketing, finance, fashion and more.
+We have places available now with courses in business, marketing, finance, fashion and more.

 Undergraduate Drop-in Sessions